benwainwright/www.benwainwright.me/blog-entries/testing-impure-modules.md

 Congratulations, you now have a passing test!

 While this appears to work, there is a big problem with it.
-We can demonstrate them by being diligent engineers and adding some more test coverage.
+We can demonstrate it by being diligent engineers and adding some more test coverage.
 Lets start by adding the following test *above* our existing test (order is important here).